Quick Answer

 When you are ready to turn this checklist into a repeatable get-paid workflow, review Gruv's freelancer payment flow.

-This grounding pack does not define a universal legal distinction or test.
+Visa status and tax residency do not have one universal legal distinction or test.
 Treat them as separate requirements to verify under current local rules before you file banking, landlord, visa, or tax paperwork.

 Do not send a random stack of files.
 Keep a simple, updated proof packet: a short income summary, statements showing where payments land first (income capture account), and organized invoice/receipt history.
-Required lookback windows vary, and this grounding pack does not specify a universal 6/12/24-month rule.
+Required lookback windows vary by provider and jurisdiction, so verify the current window before applying.
 Refresh your packet on a regular cadence so missed invoices, lost receipts, or unclear income history do not delay applications.

 Track your runway, meaning how long you can keep operating if income drops.
 Separate money by purpose instead of using one all-purpose account, fund a tax set-aside from each payment, and automate transfers where possible.
 As a practical baseline, keep at least one month of fixed bills available and build toward three to six months of core expenses over time; refill your spending account weekly so overspending is visible early.